 Join Dr. Amit Jain, Adult and Pediatric Spine Surgeon, as he reviews the common causes of back pain, cutting edge technologies in spinal surgery, and discusses the role of stem cells, robotics, and artificial intelligence in the treatment of spinal conditions.
-This program will be presented on Zoom.
-A link will be shared with all registrants in advance of the program.

 MEET OUR SPEAKER

 Amit Jain, MD, Associate Professor of Orthopaedic Surgery and Neurosurgery, and the Chief of Minimally Invasive Spine Surgery at Johns Hopkins

 Dr. Jain received B.S. in Bioengineering with High Honors at UC Berkeley.
 He went to Hopkins for medical school, where he received the prestigious Paul and Daisy Soros Fellowship.
 He remained at Hopkins for Orthopaedic Surgery residency, where he received the Miller-Coulson Award for Clinical Excellence and the Byank Award for Servant Leadership.
 He pursued fellowship in Spinal Surgery at the prestigious Emory Spine center before returning to Hopkins as faculty.